SupremeBeing/silver-hammer/README.md

 dialog.setVisible(true);
 ```

-For detailed examples please refer to `silver-hammer-swing-demo` module.
+For detailed examples please refer to `silver-hammer-demo` and `silver-hammer-swing-demo` modules.